-Most adolescents who acquire HIV are infected through sexual risk behaviors.
+Most adolescents who acquire HIV are infected through sex.
 Many of them are recently infected and unaware of their HIV infection status.
-Thus, many are in an early stage of HIV infection, which makes them ideal candidates for early interventions, such as prevention counseling and linkage to and engagement in care.4 High grade viremia was reported among a cohort of youth identified as HIV-infected by adolescent HIV specialty clinics in 15 major metropolitan U.S. cities.
-The mean HIV viral load for the cohort was 94,398 copies/ml; 30% of the youth were not successfully linked to care.5 A study among HIV-infected adolescents and young adults presenting for care identified primary genotypic resistance mutations to ARV medications in up to 18% of the evaluable sample of recently infected youth, as determined by the detuned antibody testing assay strategy that defined recent infection as occurring within 180 days of testing.6 Recently, substantial multiclass resistance was noted in a cohort of behaviorally-infected, treatment-naive youth who were screened for an ARV treatment trial.7 As these youth were naive to all ART, this reflects transmission of resistant virus.
-This transmission dynamic reflects that a substantial proportion of youth’s sexual partners are likely older and may be more ART experienced; thus, awareness of the importance of baseline resistance testing among recently infected youth naive to ART is imperative.
+Thus, many are in an early stage of HIV infection, which makes them ideal candidates for early interventions, such as prevention counseling, linkage to and engagement in care, and initiation of ART.4 High grade viremia was reported in a cohort of youth identified as HIV-infected by adolescent HIV specialty clinics in 15 major metropolitan U.S. cities.
+The mean HIV viral load for the cohort was 94,398 copies/ml; 30% of the youth were not successfully linked to care.5 A study among HIV-infected adolescents and young adults presenting for care identified primary genotypic resistance mutations to ARV medications in up to 18% of the evaluable sample of recently infected youth, as determined by the detuned antibody testing assay strategy that defined recent infection as occurring within 180 days of testing.6 Substantial multiclass resistance was noted in a cohort of non-perinatally infected, treatment-naive youth who were screened for an ARV treatment trial.7 As these youth were naive to all ART, this reflects transmission of resistant virus.
+This transmission dynamic reflects that a substantial proportion of youth’s sexual partners are likely older and may be more ART experienced; thus, using baseline resistance testing to guide initial therapy in recently infected youth naive to ART is imperative.

 A limited but increasing number of HIV-infected adolescents are long-term survivors of HIV infection acquired perinatally or in infancy through blood products.
-Such adolescents are usually heavily ART experienced and may have a unique clinical course that differs from that of adolescents infected later in life.8 Those adolescents infected perinatally or in infancy were often started on ART early in life with mono or dual therapy regimens resulting in incomplete viral suppression and emergence of resistance.
-If these heavily ART-experienced adolescents harbor resistant virus, optimal ARV regimens should be selected on the basis of the same guiding principles used for heavily ART-experienced adults (see Virologic Failure and Suboptimal Immunogic Response).
+These adolescents are usually heavily ART experienced and may have a unique clinical course that differs from that of adolescents infected later in life.8 Adolescents infected perinatally or in infancy were often started on ART early in life with mono or dual therapy regimens resulting in incomplete viral suppression and emergence of viral resistance.
+If these heavily ART-experienced adolescents harbor resistant virus, optimal ARV regimens should be selected on the basis of the same guiding principles used for heavily ART-experienced adults (see Virologic Failure section).

 Adolescents are developmentally at a difficult crossroad.
 Their needs for autonomy and independence and their evolving decisional capacity intersect and compete with their concrete thinking processes, risk-taking behaviors, preoccupation with self-image, and need to fit in with their peers.
 This makes it challenging to attract and sustain adolescents’ focus on maintaining their health, particularly for those with chronic illnesses.
 These challenges are not specific to any particular transmission mode or stage of disease.
-Thus, irrespective of disease duration or mode of HIV transmission, every effort must be made to engage and maintain adolescents in care so they can improve and maintain their health for the long term.
-Adolescents may seek care in several settings including pediatric-focused HIV clinics, adolescent/young adult clinics, and adult-focused clinics.9 Regardless of the setting, expertise in caring for adolescents is critical to creating a supportive environment for engaging youth in care.9,10
+Thus, irrespective of disease duration or mode of HIV transmission, every effort must be made to engage and retain adolescents in care so they can improve and maintain their health for the long term.
+Given challenges with youth remaining in care and achieving long-term viral suppression,9 additional considerations may be given to more intensive case management approaches.10,11 Adolescents may seek care in several settings including pediatric-focused HIV clinics, adolescent/young adult clinics, and adult-focused clinics.12 Where youth services are available, they may be helpful to consider as one approach to enhancing HIV care engagement and retention among adolescents.13 Regardless of the setting, expertise in caring for adolescents is critical to creating a supportive environment for engaging youth in care.12,14

 Antiretroviral Therapy Considerations in Adolescents

-Dosage of medications for HIV infection and opportunistic infections should be prescribed according to Tanner staging of puberty and not solely on the basis of age.11,12 Adolescents in early puberty (i.e., Tanner Stages I and II) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., Tanner Stage V) should follow adult dosing schedules.
-However, Tanner stage and age are not necessarily directly predictive of drug pharmacokinetics.
-Because puberty may be delayed in children who were infected with HIV perinatally,13 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
-Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition from pediatric to adult doses.
-Youth who are in their growth spurt period (i.e., Tanner Stage III in females and Tanner Stage IV in males) and following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
+Dosage of ARV drugs should be prescribed according to the SMR and not solely on the basis of age.16,17 Adolescents in early puberty (i.e., SMR I-III) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., SMR IV-V) should follow adult dosing schedules.
+However, SMR stage and age are not necessarily directly predictive of drug pharmacokinetics.
+Because puberty may be delayed in children who were infected with HIV perinatally,18 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
+Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition youth from pediatric to adult doses.
+Youth who are in their growth spurt period (i.e., Tanner Stage III in females and Tanner Stage IV in males) following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
 Therapeutic drug monitoring can be considered in each of these selected circumstances to help guide therapy decisions.
 Pharmacokinetic studies of drugs in youth are needed to better define appropriate dosing.
-For a more detailed discussion, see Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.14
+For a more detailed discussion, see Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.19

 Adherence Concerns in Adolescents

-HIV-infected adolescents are especially vulnerable to specific adherence problems on the basis of their psychosocial and cognitive developmental trajectory.
-Comprehensive systems of care are required to serve both the medical and psychosocial needs of HIV-infected adolescents, who are frequently inexperienced with health care systems and who lack health insurance.
-Recent studies in adolescents infected through risk behaviors and in adolescents infected through perinatal transmission demonstrate that many adolescents in both groups face numerous barriers to adherence.15-17 Compared with adults, these youth have lower rates of viral suppression and higher rates of virologic rebound and loss to follow up.18 Many HIV-infected adolescents face challenges in adhering to medical regimens for reasons that include:
+HIV-infected adolescents are especially vulnerable to specific adherence problems because of their psychosocial and cognitive developmental trajectory.
+Comprehensive systems of care are required to serve both the medical and psychosocial needs of HIV-infected adolescents, who frequently lack both health insurance and experience with health care systems.
+Studies in adolescents infected in their teen years and in adolescents infected through perinatal transmission demonstrate that many adolescents in both groups face numerous barriers to adherence.20-22 Compared with adults, these youth have lower rates of viral suppression and higher rates of virologic rebound and loss to follow up.23 Reasons that HIV-infected adolescents often have difficulty adhering to medical regimens include the following:

-In selecting treatment regimens for adolescents, clinicians must balance the goal of prescribing a maximally potent ART regimen with realistic assessment of existing and potential support systems to facilitate adherence.
-Adolescents benefit from reminder systems (e.g., beepers, timers, and pill boxes) that are stylish and/or inconspicuous.19 In a recent randomized controlled study among non-adherent youth 15 to 24 years of age, youth who received cell phone medication reminders demonstrated significantly higher adherence and lower viral loads than youth who did not receive the reminder calls.20 It is important to make medication adherence as user friendly and the least stigmatizing possible for the older child or adolescent.
+Clinicians selecting treatment regimens for adolescents must balance the goal of prescribing a maximally potent ART regimen with realistic assessment of existing and potential support systems to facilitate adherence.
+Adolescents benefit from reminder systems (e.g., apps, beepers, timers, and pill boxes) that are stylish and/or inconspicuous.24 In a randomized controlled study among non-adherent youth 15 to 24 years of age, youth who received cell phone medication reminders demonstrated significantly better adherence and lower viral loads than youth who did not receive the reminder calls.25 It is important to make medication adherence as user friendly and the least stigmatizing as possible for the older child or adolescent.
 The concrete thought processes of adolescents make it difficult for them to take medications when they are asymptomatic, particularly if the medications have side effects.
-Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.21-23 Directly observed therapy may be considered for selected HIV-infected adolescents such as those with mental illness.24-28
+Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.26-28 Directly observed therapy may be considered for some HIV-infected adolescents such as those with mental illness.29-33

 Difficult Adherence Problems

 Because adolescence is characterized by rapid changes in physical maturation, cognitive processes, and life style, predicting long-term adherence in an adolescent can be very challenging.
 The ability of youth to adhere to therapy needs to be considered as part of therapeutic decision making concerning the risks and benefits of starting treatment.
 Erratic adherence may result in the loss of future regimens because of the development of resistance mutations.
-Clinicians who care for HIV-infected adolescents frequently manage youth who, while needing therapy, pose significant concerns regarding their ability to adhere to therapy.
-In these cases, alternative considerations to initiation of therapy can be the following:
+Clinicians who care for HIV-infected adolescents frequently manage youth who, although needing therapy, pose significant concerns regarding their ability to adhere to therapy.
+In these cases, the following strategies can be considered:

 Such decisions are ideally individualized to each patient and should be made carefully in context with the individual’s clinical status.
-For a more detailed discussion on specific therapy and adherence issues for HIV-infected adolescents, see Guidelines for Use of Antiretroviral Agents in Pediatric HIV Infection.14
+For a more detailed discussion on specific therapy and adherence issues for HIV-infected adolescents, see the Adherence to ART section of these guidelines and the Guidelines for Use of Antiretroviral Agents in Pediatric HIV Infection.19